NiaOrg/NiaPy/CONTRIBUTING.md

 $ make install
 ```

-To enter created virtual environment with all installed dependecies run:
+To enter created virtual environment with all installed dependencies run:

 ```sh
 $ pipenv shell